Entry in the Commercial Register as a European Economic Interest Grouping (EEIG)

 Basic information

-A European Economic Interest Grouping (EEIG) may be formed by companies and other entities governed by public or private law in accordance with the national law of a Member State.
-It may also be formed by natural persons carrying on an industrial, commercial, craft, agricultural or professional activity in the Community or providing other services there.
+A European Economic Interest Grouping (EEIG) may be established by companies and other entities governed by public or private law in accordance with the national law of a Member State.
+It may also be established by natural persons who carry on an industrial, commercial, craft, agricultural, or professional activity within the Community or who provide other services there.

-The contract for the formation of an EEIG must contain the name, registered office, objects of the association and, where applicable, the name, registration number and place of registration of each member of the association, as well as the duration of the association, unless it is unlimited.
+The founding agreement of an EEIG must specify the name, registered office, and purpose of the EEIG, as well as—where applicable—the name, registration number, and place of registration of each member of the EEIG, and the duration of the EEIG, unless it is indefinite.

-This contract must be entered in the register provided for that purpose by each Member State.
+This agreement must be registered in the register designated for that purpose by each Member State.
 Registration confers full legal capacity on the EEIG throughout the Community.

-Any formation or dissolution of an EEIG is additionally notified for information purposes in the Official Journal of the European Union.
+Any establishment or dissolution of an EEIG shall also be published in the Official Journal of the European Union for informational purposes.

 Requirements